 EDIT: If you are female and visiting Playa soon and want to connect with other women and safe taxi services then please join my Expat girls in Playa Facebook Group.
 I’m getting lot’s of emails and messages about safety, this really is the best place to connect with me and other women in the area.

 Is Playa del Carmen Safe for Tourists

 If you want a short answer, there isn’t one, it’s complicated.

 As a tourist visiting Playa del Carmen for a week or 2 doing normal tourist things like eating at restaurants, visiting Mayan ruins, and having some drinks and dancing salsa on 5th Avenue at night, you are very unlikely to encounter any issues with safety.
-Of course, if you decide to go looking for drugs or wandering outside the tourist zone you are much more likely to find trouble.
+Of course, if you decide to go looking for drugs or wander outside the tourist zone you are much more likely to find trouble.